 Joy Rose is a rocking female musician who also happens to have a bunch of kids.
 She founded "Mamapalooza" an organization to network with other "rocking moms" and her band "Housewives on Prozac".

-Mom Rock – Birthing A Movement!
+Mothers Who Rock – Rocking Moms – Birthing A Movement!
 How We’re Doing It.

 by Joy Rose